Therapeutic food

 Therapeutic foods are foods designed for specific, usually nutritional, therapeutic purposes as a form of dietary supplement.
-The primary examples of therapeutic foods are used for emergency feeding of malnourished children or to supplement the diets of persons with special nutrition requirements, such as the elderly.
+The primary examples of therapeutic foods are used for emergency feeding of undernourished children or to supplement the diets of persons with special nutrition requirements, such as the elderly.

+The term theraputic food mostly refers to energy- and/or nutrition-dense foods for feeding of children by mouth.
+Other types of food used in a therapeutic setting, such as food for tube feeding, are more commonly described as medical food.
+Therapeutic food for emergency feeding of children also counts as medical food.